FlowerHop/-DBLab-Alarm-Project-/README.md

   2. GET: '/test/showRecords', to log
   3. POST: '/test/addBioWatchSignal', it is used by /test/update_status/:inPlace/:bioWatchId/:pulse/:dateAndTime

-So, there are 3 part of the codes.
+So, there are 4 parts of the codes.
 ####1.
 Shell Script
 ####2.
 SensorWatch
 ####3.
 ReceiveAndPush